 Designed to give you that feel of water rowing, this model offers good magnetic rowing resistance levels and a full-body workout.
 Like the other machines on this list, make sure you start your workouts in an easy setting and work up to a workout that has a stronger resistance.

-What Exercises should Seniors Avoid?
+What Exercises Should Seniors Avoid?

 While yoga is generally thought to be a good exercise for seniors, they should be cautious when doing yoga for exercise.
-Be mindful not to stretch too far, or try to keep up with the yoga instructor who is one-quarter of your age.
+Be mindful not to stretch too far or try to keep up with the yoga instructor who is one-quarter of your age.
 Yoga is healthy as it gets the blood flowing and can stimulate circulation.
 However, seniors should avoid stretches that are going to push their ligaments and joints too far.

 In general, when seniors are thinking about what exercises to avoid, they should think about avoiding any exercise that causes pain.
-That’s not to say a good exercise won’t cause pain, but we are not talking about that feel-good muscle burn.
+That’s not to say a good exercise won’t cause pain, but we’re not talking about that feel-good muscle burn.
 Be on the lookout for bad pain, exercises that make your arthritis act up or cause your joints to flare.
-You want exercises that stimulate blood to flow and to help you break a light sweat.
+You want exercises that stimulate blood to flow and help you break a light sweat.

 Senior Cautions When Using a Rowing Machine

 One last thing on avoiding exercises – be careful with your rowing machine.
 Rowing machines are great pieces of equipment, and they are so easy to use.
 There is a reason that many come with several levels of magnetic resistance to choose from.
 Start at a lower level.
-Just because the machine feels easy, does not mean you can work out hard.
+Just because the machine feels easy does not mean you can work out hard.
 Start light and work up to hard resistances.
 You can very easily pull a muscle or overdo it just because you love the feel of the smooth machine.
 Ease into any exercise you do.

-Make sure with any exercise that you have your doctor’s support, and are medically cleared for a strenuous workout.
+Make sure with any exercise that you have your doctor’s support and are medically cleared for a strenuous workout.

 Are Rowing Machines Good for Seniors?

 Absolutely.
-One of the best fitness routines a senior can do is to use a rowing machine.
-Again, as long as you start low and slow and work up to any difficult resistance levels.
+One of the best fitness routines a senior can do is to use a rowing machine as long as you start low and slow and work up to any difficult resistance levels.
 The magnetic resistance works as a means for strength training, while also improving heart rate, and the calories burned will help control weight.
 The benefits of a senior using a rower machine are vast.

 A good rowing machine uses air resistance to help improve fitness.
-These air rowers mean seniors can get the resistance needed to improve strength and fitness, without worrying they are hurting their joints by lifting heavyweights.
+These air rowers mean seniors can get the resistance needed to improve strength and fitness, without worrying they are hurting their joints by lifting heavy weights.

 There really is no better exercise equipment for seniors besides an air rower.
 Using air resistance to exercise helps make sure workouts are safe.
-Stamina and range of motion of joints are both improved by using indoor rowing machines, without worrying about back pain or other joint pain.
+Stamina and range of motion of joints are both improved by using indoor rowing machines without worrying about back pain or other joint pain.

-How Good is Rowing for you?
+How Good Is Rowing for You?

 If you row enough, you will get great upper body exercise, and you might be able to get rid of other weight training completely with the right machine rower workout.
 Rowing provides the best overall workout you can get.